amazeeio/cachalot/README.md

 Why should you use cachalot instead of the regular docker-machine?
   * Faster volume sharing using NFS rather than built-in virtualbox/vmware file shares.
   * Filesystem events work on mounted volumes.
 Edit files on your host, and see gulp/grunt pick up the changes immediately.
-  * Easy access to running containers using built-in DNS, HTTP and HTTPS proxy.
+  * Easy access to running containers using built-in DNS proxy.
-  * Easier SSH Key management with built-in SSH Agent

 Cachalot creates its own VM using `docker-machine`, it will not modify your existing `docker-machine` VMs.